Sam Katzman: Final movies

 Katzman's final films were produced by his son Jerry.
 These included Angel, Angel, Down We Go (1969) for AIP, How to Succeed with Sex (1970) and The Loners (1972) for Fanfare Productions.

 Personal life

 He was the uncle of television producer Leonard Katzman, and, in turn, the great-great-uncle of Ethan Klein of the Israeli-American YouTube comedy channel h3h3Productions.

-He was married to Hortense Katzman.
+He married film actress Hortense Petra.
 They married on the set of the film The Diplomats in 1928.
 She sued for divorce in 1955, but the two reconciled.
+A son, Jerome "Jerry" Katzman (April 21, 1937–August 9, 2026), graduated from UCLA Law School, and practiced law, briefly, then worked with his father, and was an early television show packager.
+He became president of the William Morris Agency in 1991 and, later, its vice-chair.
+Following his retirement from the agency, he joined the faculty of the Producers Program at UCLA School of Theater, Film and Television.

 Sam Katzman died on August 4, 1973, in Hollywood.
 He is interred in the Hillside Memorial Park Cemetery in Culver City, California.